What do each of the fields in a GLRI record do?

 This is an optional field used to indicate which users may be interested in a particular database.
 This is an internal field that will not be seen by the public.

 Keywords describe this resource but do not appear in the short/long description or title.
+Each keyword/phrase should be placed on a new line.
 Keywords will be searchable and be displayed in a resource’s “More Info” page.
+They also will appear as limiters on the left-hand side when searching for a database under “Limit your search.”
+You can also add keywords to GALILEO-managed resources.

 This is an optional field to indicate the language of the interface or content of a database.
 This is an internal field that will not be seen by the public.